 Regardless of how many types of extinguishers you have, you have to be sure that they are charged and ready and that you’re using them correctly.
+Make sure they are easily accessible and in highly visible locations (Figure E).
 This is something that must be attended to before a fire occurs.
 Hold safety sessions with the makers in your space so they know what to do in a fire or other emergency.

 Egress, aka How to Get Everyone Out

 Take the time to look at your workspace and visualize where possible accidents could occur.
 You also have to consider where the possible exits are and how the locations of accidents will impact people’s ability to use those exits.
 The worst case scenario (such as what happened with the Oakland fire) is when the only exit is blocked.
 If you can’t provide egress through another door or window, you must organize your work to leave your single exit clear.

 Smoke, flames, and fear create an environment that’s difficult to navigate.
 Marking exits so that they are visible even in low visibility or during power outages is an important way to help people who may be unfamiliar with your space to get out safely in an emergency.